With Professor Thomas Frauenfelder

 It says a lot when a solution works so well for a radiology department that they decide to perform a study to quantify its benefits.
 That is exactly what happened at the University Hospital of Zurich (USZ): USZ set up a study on the clinical and workflow benefits of Riverain™ Technologies ClearRead™ CT after implementing the solution into its chest CT workflow.

-In this Imaging Wire Q&A, we sat down with Professor Thomas Frauenfelder, Deputy Director of Diagnostic and Interventional Radiology at USZ, to discuss how ClearRead CT improved his team’s chest CT reading performance, the study they held to quantify these improvements, and key takeaways for other radiology teams looking to bring new CAD solutions into their workflows.
+In this Imaging Wire Q&A, we sat down with Professor Thomas Frauenfelder, Deputy Director of Diagnostic and Interventional Radiology at USZ, to discuss how ClearRead CT improved his team’s chest CT reading performance.
+The study they performed quantified efficiency and accuracy along with key observations to aid other radiology teams looking to bring new CAD solutions into their workflows.

 The Imaging Wire: Tell us about your team and how you handle Chest CT reading volume?